bauhausformandfunctionlab/bauhausformandfunctionlab.github.io/index.md

 ### Contact
 Questions?
 Comments?
 Something to share?<br />
 Get in touch with us at jason.reizner \[at] uni-weimar.de<br />
-Share your photos of the BauhausUniVisor on social media with the hashtags **#BauhausUniVisor**
+Share your photos of the BauhausUniVisor on social media with the hashtag **#BauhausUniVisor**